22 Jul 24

 Sue Chater

-Sue is RAW Travel's Camino manager.
-She has walked the beautiful Le Puy Camino in rural France and Italy’s Via Francigena through Tuscany.
+Sue is RAW Travel's specialist for Italy and the Camino Portuguese.
+She has walked Italy’s Via Francigena through Tuscany and explored Puglia.
 Sue spent many years enjoying life as a tour leader in the Indochina region.
 Her most treasured travel memories come from the unscripted encounters that occur along the way.